AirshipCMS/Docs/02-Quickstart-Guide.md

-Follow this Quickstart Guide for setting up your first site with Airship CMS.
+Follow this Quickstart Guide to set up your first site with Airship CMS.
 Not ready to create a site yet?
 Just create a Free login, and try out the Developer Workflow and CLI tools using one of our Open Source Demo Sites.

 ---